Rethinking Inference-Time Scaling: Efficiency Limits and Linguistic Signals: Diagnostic Signals in Reasoning Traces

 Unlike non-reasoning models, reasoning models show a clearer trend of shorter, more precise responses being more accurate. \Cref{fig:length_gap_histogram} provides clear evidence of this inverse relationship between response length and accuracy.
-This phenomenon reflects the sophisticated reasoning mechanisms inherent in these models.
-Different reasoning models behave differently for each task.
-However, there is a consistently largeer gap for the AIME task.
-We will go into more details in next section.
+This suggests that for reasoning-optimized weights, correctness is fundamentally tied to efficient reasoning paths.
+In contrast, incorrect outputs often involve redundant logic, circular thinking, or failed self-correction cycles that artificially inflate the response length.
+This divergence indicates that in specialized models, verbosity serves as a diagnostic signal for reasoning failure.